 As you add new stores you also increase revenue.
 As revenue rises, and if you can control costs, you begin to make a profit.
 Can you design a supply chain model that shows a profit after adding the new stores in Chicago and Columbus?
 How many new stores do you need to add before you can show a profit in your monthly P&L report?

-It can feel a bit awkward at first as you start working with the simulations… like learning the steps to a new dance.
-But after a little practice it will start to click, and you’ll get the hang of it… might even be fun 🙂 .
-You’ll start to see the patterns and move to the rhythms of supply chain management.
-That’s how one professor describes it in a note to his students — “What You Learn from Case Studies and Simulations“.
+It may feel a bit awkward at first… like learning the steps to a new dance.
+But after a little practice it will click; you’ll get it.
+It might even be fun 🙂 .
+“You’ll start to see the patterns and move to the rhythms of supply chain management.”
+That’s how one professor described it in a note to his students — “What You Learn from Case Studies and Simulations“.

 You will acquire an intuitive or “street-smart” sense (a mental model) for how supply chains operate.
 And you will develop analytical skills for looking at the data, and exploring different ideas to improve supply chain performance.

 In discussing simulation results with your instructor and classmates, you’ll find yourself using supply chain terminology and concepts you learned in readings and lectures to describe the problems you encounter and the actions you take to fix them.
 You will start talking and thinking like a real supply chain professional.
+After you finish these three challenges, you can go further with Cincinnati Seasonings, or move on to other case studies in the library.
+You can also start modeling real supply chains, and designing new ones.

-SHARE YOUR SUPPLY CHAIN MODEL — See “Download and Share Supply Chain Models” to download a copy of your supply chain (json file) to your PC and send it to other SCM Globe users
+- Share Your Supply Chain Model — See “Download and Share Supply Chain Models” to download a copy of your supply chain (json file) to your PC and send it to other SCM Globe users